 Instructions

-Stir until all of the little lumps of chocolate have melted and you are left with a smooth ganache**.
-Allow the ganache to cool to room temperature, stirring occasionally.
-You can stick it in the fridge to speed up the cooling, however, you will have to stir frequently to maintain its smooth consistency.
+Note: You can stick it in the fridge to speed up the cooling, however, you will need to stir it more often to ensure that it keeps its smooth consistency.

 Equipment